 - Believe the procedure will pressure your spouse or partner to agree to your wishes.

 - Want to avoid giving certain financial information to your spouse or partner.

 - Where your relationship has experienced domestic violence or any form of abuse.
 If this is the case, the lawyers will first have to determine whether Collaborative practice is appropriate.
 It may be that other professionals are required to be involved to assist and support you through the process and to ensure that your interests are promoted and protected.

 Make your own decisions

-The Collaborative approach will enable you and your partner to resolve your issues respectfully, so that you can arrive at dignified solutions to your dispute with your partner and maintain a sound relationship with each other in the future, especially if long term financial interests are involved.
-In the Collaborative practice process, emphasis is placed on reaching agreement, rather than having to ‘battle it out in Court’.
+The Collaborative approach will enable you and your partner to resolve your issues respectfully, so that you can arrive at dignified solutions to your dispute with your partner and maintain a sound relationship with each other in the future, especially if long-term financial interests are involved.
+In the Collaborative practice process, emphasis is placed on reaching an agreement, rather than having to ‘battle it out in Court’.

-Commitment to non-confrontational dispute resolution
+Commitment to the non-confrontational dispute resolution

 In the Collaborative practice you will be asked to sign a Participation Agreement so that you demonstrate your commitment to resolving your differences with your partner in a respectful manner, with full and frank disclosure of information and with a minimum of conflict.
 Open communication will build an environment of trust.
 This trust will help you, your partner and both of your lawyers to work together in finding workable solutions to your dispute.